gzalomoscoso/SpotiActions/README.md

 # SpotiActions
-SpotiActions creates special Shortcuts you can use in your automations, allowing you to turn your favorite Spotify music into custom alarms.
+SpotiActions lets you create powerful Shortcuts for your automations, turning your favorite Spotify music into personalized alarms.

-• You can set your Spotify music as an alarm
+Spotify Premium required.
-• Create as many alarms as you want
+Shortcuts can run even when your iPhone is locked in IOS 18, or even IOS 26 Shortcuts app must be installed on your iPhone.
- • No token required, No login in the app
+Only One-Time Purchase